-Max Weber could be considered a paradigmatic case of the analysis of the uniqueness of the west.
+Marx as well as Weber could be considered paradigmatic cases of the analysis of the uniqueness of the west.
+Marx saw the static Asiatic state based on irrigation, ruling a servile peasantry.
+For deep-seated structural reasons, these societies, according to Marx, were unable to follow the sequence of development from ancient society to feudalism and onwards to capitalism.
 Weber sees Europe as characterised by special forms of authority, rationality and economic ethic that allowed for the development of capitalism.
 Asian society, on the other hand, was held back by caste, kinship ties and a religious ethic unsuitable for the development of capitalism.
-This school of thought continues the humanistic tradition, which sees the uniqueness of Europe in its Greek and Roman heritage.
-This combined with the post-renaissance search for rationality, the scientific revolution, The Age of Reason and Enlightenment lead to capitalism, modernisation and economic development in a straight line of reasoning".
+Both these schools of thought continue the humanistic tradition which sees the uniqueness of Europe in its Greek and Roman heritage.
+This combined with the post-renaissance search for rationality, the scientific revolution, The Age of Reason and Enlightenment lead to capitalism, modernisation and economic development in a straight line of reasoning.
 After the Second World War, American sociologists continued the tradition of considering Europe's specific experience as the norm.
-Talcott Parsons looked back from the mid 20th century in order to understand how European and American societies had come to be what they were'".
+Talcott Parsons looked back from the mid 20th century in order to understand how European and American societies had come to be what they were.
 He created a structural-functional model of social change in which differentiation of politics, economics and religion becomes the norm for modernity.
 To generalize his theory beyond the historical path derived from western experience, Parsons shifted to an evolutionary model of social change that portrayed the traits of successful societies as functions necessary to become modern.
 But as these were derived from a specific reading of the European past, they remain rooted to it.
+This view, I will call the 'modernisation school'.